-The reason we encourage people to do the math when it comes to “Free” Dining is because with Free Dining, you have to pay full price for your hotel room and purchase a minimum 2-day non-discounted park ticket.
-This means you forfeit a potential room only discount and you can’t purchase discount Walt Disney World tickets.
-“Free” is an incredibly persuasive marketing term, and because of that many guests fail to realize that a room-only discount at a more expensive hotel might be a better discount for them.
-A couple of light eaters staying at the Grand Floridian, for example, are unquestionably much better off with a 30% off room-only discount than they are with Free Dining.
+Because of that, many guests fail to realize that a room-only discount at a more expensive hotel might be a better discount for them.
+For example, a couple of light eaters staying at the Grand Floridian are unquestionably much better off with a room-only discount than they are with Free Dining.
+In other words, it’s always smart to crunch the numbers.

 Let’s take a look at our top picks!

-In addition to the nicer rooms and overall quality, Coronado Springs is a good choice during the Free Dining promotion because of its counter service restaurant, Pepper Market.
-We love Pepper Market, which has become one of our favorite counter service restaurants at Walt Disney World.
-More importantly, it’s one of the best uses of counter service Disney Dining Plan credits.
 That means that it has the most expensive entrees, so you get the most bang for your buck out of those credits.
-Even if you aren’t directly paying for the Disney Dining Plan during Free Dining, you’re indirectly paying for it, and it’s good to get mileage out of those credits!
+Even if you aren’t directly paying for the Disney Dining Plan during Free Dining, you’re indirectly paying for it, and it’s good to get mileage out of those credits.

-Obviously, everyone is going to have their own favorites for the Free Dining promotion.
-This list is based entirely on our subjective determination of “best value,” and doesn’t take into account other variables that might come into play, like personal preference.
-We feel you can’t really go wrong with any of these choices, but if you prefer resorts like, for random example, Caribbean Beach and Yacht Club, don’t hesitate to book those on our account.
-Whatever you do, just make sure to do the math before you book, because Free Dining is not always the best deal!
+Everyone is going to have their own favorites for the Free Dining promotion.
+This list is based entirely on our determination of “best value,” taking our preferences into account, as well.
+We feel you can’t really go wrong with any of these choices, but if you prefer other eligible resorts, don’t hesitate to book those on our account.

 What do you think?
 Which is your favorite hotel to book during the Free Disney Dining Plan promotion?
 Are you a fan of Free Dining or do you generally go for a room-only discount?
 If you have any questions or additional thoughts, please share them in the comments!